Reed-Compbio-Classes/bio470-thesis-with-ritz/doc/logistics.md

 As your thesis advisor, one of my jobs is also to put you in touch with others who can support you through the thesis process.
 One of the most important groups are your peers doing thesis alongside you!
 The other computational biology thesis students (and other thesis students in general) can be a wonderful resource.

-### Postbac Mentors
-This year, we are lucky to have two post-bac researchers working in the compbio lab: Oliver Anderson and Altaf Barelvi.
-They will attend our group meetings to learn about your thesis project, and they will be available to meet with you during the year for help.

 ### Thesis Funding and Borrowing Equipment
 Computational thesis projects rarely need a budget for supplies.
 However, several possible sources of funding exist for thesis project supplies, the main mechanism being the [Biology Undergraduate Research Project (BURP)](https://www.reed.edu/biology/theses/thesis-funding.html) grants to support thesis work offered through the Biology Department.
 BURP grants may fund licenses for software (e.g. Matlab) or access to databases if they are not publicly available.